-A suspended PHY maintains an ability to generate a LinkOn when one of its port's Control register bits changes state (assuming the port's Chg\int\en bit is set).
+A suspended PHY maintains an ability to generate a LinkOn when one of its port's Control register bits changes state.

-However, if a PHY's Res\Disable bit is set, the PHY will not generate a LinkOn to the link regardless of the state of any of the PHY's port's Control register Chg\int\en bit.
+However, if a PHY's Resume\Disable bit (bit 0 of PHY node register 0101b) is set, the PHY will not generate a LinkOn to the link.

-The link can set the PHY Res\Disable bit through the PHY-link interface, however, Res\Disable cannot be set or cleared via a bus extended PHY register write packet.
+The link can set the PHY Resume\Disable bit through the PHY-link interface, however, Resume\Disable cannot be set or cleared via a bus extended PHY register write packet.